btholath/deep-learning-with-pytorch/README.md

 print(f'It takes: {t_end - t_start}s for this program to finish.')
 This will allow you to see how your chosen hyperparameters impact the training duration.

+What is the primary purpose of converting message data into tensors before training the model?
+To mae the data compatible with PyTorch for model training Tensors are the primary data structure used in PyTorch, and converting data into this format ensures it can be effectively processed  and manipulated during model training.

+What is the role of the sigmoid activation function in a neuron model?
+To map the neuron's linear output to a range between 0 and 1, suitable for represneting probabilities.
+The sigmoid function compresses outputs to the 0-1 interval, which is crucial for tasks that interpret these outputs as probabilities, such as in binary classification.

+Referring to the provided graph of the sigmoid function, how does it respond to extreme input values?
+It approaches 0 for negative inputs and 1 for positive inputs, effectively squashing extreme to the edges of the 0-1 range.
+As seen in the graph, the sigmoid function's S-shaped curve shows that as the input values becomes extremely negative or positive, the functions's output asymptotically approaches the limit of 0 and 1 respectively.
+This characteristic ensures that all outputs are bounded within the 0 to 1 range, making it suitable for probablitity models.